 Aside from the above, which occurs in all newborn kittens, some cats will be born blind; others will become blind at a later stage in life either through disease or trauma.
 Blind cats can and do go on to live a full and happy life.
 More information on blindness in cats can be found here.

 Cats cannot consciously control their pupils; this is the role of the sympathetic nervous system for pupil dilation and the parasympathetic nervous system for pupil constriction.

 Can cats move their eyes?

 Yes, just like humans, cats can move their eyes from side to side and up and down.
 This range of motion is limited.

 How are cat eyes different from human eyes?

 The eyes of the cat differ from human eyes in several ways.

 The light-sensitive tissue at the back of the eye contains rods and cones which respond to light and colour.
 Cats have 6-8 more rod cells than cones, which gives them excellent night vision, but they are not able to see colours as well as we can.

 The pupils of humans remain round when dilated or constricted, whereas the cat pupils are round when they are dilated but elliptical when they are constricted.

-Still on the pupils, the cat’s pupils dilate to approximately 80% of the visible portion of the eye, compared to that of the human which dilates to 30%.
+The cat’s pupils dilate to approximately 80% of the visible portion of the eye, compared to that of the human which dilates to 30%.